-Though Aung San Suu Kyi has been spearheading efforts to end Myanmar’s decades-long civil wars and to create a federal democratic union, only three Panglong Conference meetings have been held since the NLD came into power in 2016.
+Though Aung San Suu Kyi has been spearheading efforts to end Myanmar’s decades-long civil wars and to build a build a democratic federal union that includes ethnic minorities, only three Panglong Conference meetings have been held since the NLD came into power in 2016.

 “It takes only one group from a negotiating party to destroy the ongoing peace process, so only with the coordination of all groups will this process succeed,” Aung San Suu Kyi told the meeting attendees.